-In Mount Vernon's historic area, you can explore more than a dozen historic outbuildings.
+In Mount Vernon's historic area, explore more than a dozen historic outbuildings.

-During your visit to Mount Vernon explore the outbuildings surrounding the Mansion.Plan Your Visit
+During your visit to Mount Vernon, view the outbuildings surrounding the Mansion.Plan Your Visit

 Spinning HouseEnslaved and itinerant weavers worked in the Spinning House to produce basic textiles for use at Mount Vernon.